 - Familiarity with current trends in data stewardship and data management plans.

-- Comfort using version control for collaborative development (e.g., Git).
+- Experience using version control for collaborative development and/or documentation (e.g., Git).

 - Strong attention to access, privacy and security issues.

 - Willingness to participate in an open-source community.